 ➤ High School

-A three-year letterman at Dr. Henry Wise High School for head coach Dalawn Parrish...Recorded 15 tackles and two fumble recoveries in three games before having his senior season cut short due to an ankle injury...Helped the Pumas to a perfect 14-0 record and the Maryland 4A State Championship as a junior...Produced 70 tackles, three interceptions and 10 pass breakups as a junior...Logged 65 stops and broke up eight passes during his sophomore season...Was invited to participate in the Big 33 Classic and Maryland Crab Bowl following his senior season...Was rated a four-star recruit by Scout.com and 247Sports.com and a three-star prospect by ESPN and Rivals.com...Ranked as a Top 30 prospect at safety nationally by Scout.com and 247Sports.com...Was rated the No. 6 prep player in Maryland by 247Sports.com.
+A three-year letterman at Dr. Henry Wise High School for head coach Dalawn Parrish...Recorded 15 tackles and two fumble recoveries in three games before having his senior season cut short due to an ankle injury...Helped the Pumas to a perfect 14-0 record and the Maryland 4A State Championship as a junior...Produced 70 tackles, three interceptions and 10 pass breakups as a junior...Logged 65 stops and broke up eight passes during his sophomore season...Was invited to participate in the Big 33 Classic and Maryland Crab Bowl following his senior season...Was rated a four-star recruit by Scout and 247Sports and a three-star prospect by ESPN and Rivals...Ranked as a Top 30 prospect at safety nationally by Scout and 247Sports...Was rated the No. 6 prep player in Maryland by 247Sports.

-Full name is Marcus Deshawn Allen...Son of Shawn and Latonya Allen...Has one brother, Shawn, and three sisters, Nadia, Mariah and Danielle...Is the godson of former Pitt and NFL standout running back Curtis Martin...Born August 7, 1996 in Silver Spring, Md.
+Full name is Marcus Deshawn Allen...Son of Shawn and Latonya Allen...Has one brother, Shawn, and three sisters, Nadia, Mariah and Danielle...Is the godson of former Pitt and NFL standout running back Curtis Martin...Majoring in broadcast journalism...Born August 7, 1996 in Silver Spring, Maryland.